TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

    Namespace(door=3)
    >>> parser.parse_args(['4'])
    usage: doors.py [-h] {1,2,3}
-   doors.py: error: argument door: invalid choice: 4 (choose from 1, 2, 3)
+   doors.py: error: argument door: invalid choice: 4 (choose kutoka 1, 2, 3)

 Any container can be passed as the *choices* value, so :class:`list` objects, :class:`set` objects, and custom containers are all supported.